 Let’s assume you are doing a three day stag:

-- Day one – Arrival, drinks and light sightseeing, probably to the local landmark.
-A meal and then a trip to a local nightclub or bar for a *relatively* low key first night.
+- Day one – Arrival, drinks and light sightseeing, possibly a trip to the local landmark.
+A meal and then a trip to a local bar or sports event for a *relatively* low key first night.

 - Day two – This is where you’ll do most of your heavy activities, with your jetski safari, ziplining and parading though town in a fat suit.
 This will also, most likely be your biggest night out – with super clubs, strip bars and copious amounts of tequila.